enabledhq/enabledhq.github.io/_posts/2013-11-29-award-winning-mobile.md

 title: Award Winning Mobile Application Development
 date: '2013-11-29 15:30:00 +0930'
 main-category: technology
+categories:
-categories: technology
+  - technology
 author: grant
 hero-banner: /images/Blog_Header_winning.jpg
 thumbnail-image: /images/img_winning_thumb.jpg
-description: >
+description: >-
   Mobile application development is not just about getting the coding right, but also the user experience and business implication.
 meta-description: >
   Mobile application development is not just about getting the coding right, but also the user experience and business implication.
-meta-keywords: |
-  mobile application development, software development, app development
+meta-keywords: 'mobile application development, software development, app development'
 published: true
 ---